Seagate/cortx-multisite/README.md

 CORTX S3 Multisite feature provides ability to Asynchronous replication of S3 objects across CORTX clusters or S3 regions or to any S3 compatible object storages.

 This project has 2 modules that help with S3 replication:
-1. S3 replication manager (Provides ability to queue replication jobs and distribute to one or more replicators)
+1. S3 replication manager (Provides ability to queue replication jobs and distribute to one or more replicators).
+See [replication-manager readme](s3/replication/manager/README.md)
-2. S3 replicator (Provides ability to replication objects from one S3 endpoint to another)
+2. S3 replicator (Provides ability to replication objects from one S3 endpoint to another).
+See [replicator readme](s3/replication/replicator/README.md)

 ## CORTX Community